Choi Min-sik: 1982–1993: Early career

-In 1988, when he was in his 4th grade in the Department Theatre and Film of Dongguk University, he was invited to audition by his college senior Park Jae-ho for Park Jong-won's early film Kuro Arirang.
-Released in 1989, it was adapted from Lee Mun-yeol's 1987 novel of the same name.
-It depicts the poor working environment of female workers at the sewing factory in the Guro Industrial Complex.
-In the same year, Choi acted opposite Son Chang-min who played law student Hyung-bin in director Jang Gil-soo's youth melodrama All That Falls Has Wings.
-Choi appeared as a friend of Hyung-bin, an art student.
-He eagerly put a lot of thought into his character's costumes.
+Choi and Han Suk-kyu were classmates at Dongguk University's Department of Theater and Film.
+During their time in school, they had the opportunity to perform together in plays like Ecstasy and For My Son.
+In 1988, while Choi was in his fourth year at the university, his college senior Park Jae-ho invited him to audition for Park Jong-won's early film Kuro Arirang.
+The film, released in 1989, was an adaptation of Lee Mun-yeol's 1987 novel of the same name, portraying the harsh working conditions of female workers in the sewing factory at the Kuro Industrial Complex.
+During that same year, Choi acted alongside Son Chang-min, who portrayed law student Hyung-bin, in director Jang Gil-soo's youth melodrama All That Falls Has Wings.
+In the film, Choi played the role of Hyung-bin's friend, an art student, and he eagerly put a lot of thought to his character's costumes.

 After six years, in 1990, Choi was back onstage with the role of Alan in the Korean adaptation of Peter Shaffer's Equus.
 With this play, Choi Min-sik's name began to be known in Daehak-ro.
 Writer Na Yeon-suk saw his play, fell in love with Choi, and insisted on giving him a role in her next drama The Years of Ambition.
 The role of Lee Hwi-hyang's son, who is called 'Ku-chong' in the drama, was originally set to be played by Yoon Da-hoon.
 The Years of Ambition was a KBS hit weekend drama with an average viewer rating of close to 40%, and it aired for one year starting in October 1990.
 Choi, who practiced method acting in his portrayal of a tough rebellious child with a human side, 'Ku-chong', enjoyed popularity for the first time in his life.
 He quickly vaulted from a career as an unknown actor who was lucky to receive 500,000 won a month for a play to a talent who received 7 million won per advertisement.

-Choi then acted in Park Jong-won's second film Our Twisted Hero.
-He received the Best Actor Award at the "38th Asia-Pacific Film Festival".
+Aside from his role as Teacher Kim in Park Jong-won's second film Our Twisted Hero (1992), in which he received the Best Actor Award at the 38th Asia-Pacific Film Festival, his activities in films were not particularly successful.
+The French location shoot film "Our Love as It Was" (1991) was a dark chapter he wanted to forget, and although he had a special appearance, the film "Sara Is Guilty" (1993), where his face prominently appeared on the poster, only taught him the lesson of not choosing projects lightly.
+After appearing in director Yoo Hyun-mok's "Mom, the Star, and the Sea Anemone" (1995), he spent four years away from films.

-Although busily acting onstage as well on the small and big screens, Choi was able to finish his studies at Dongguk University and graduated with bachelor's degree in Theater and Film.
+Although busy acting onstage as well as on the small and big screens, Choi was able to finish his studies at Dongguk University and graduated with a Bachelors degree in Theater and Film.